Ageing Strategy overview

 All serious crimes, whether committed in the home, community or in residential aged care, should be reported to the NSW Police Force for investigation and appropriate action.

-Section five of the Interagency protocol for responding to the abuse of older people provides help and contacts for workers when the abuse of an older person is:
+Section five of the Inter-agency policy for preventing and responding to the abuse of older people provides help and contacts for workers when the abuse of an older person is:

 The NSW Government in collaboration with the NSW Elder Abuse Helpline has developed tools to assist professionals to develop their own workplace elder abuse policy.
 These tools include a model policy, a policy checklist and policy response protocol.
 Please see PDFs below.